LaWebcapsule/directus9/docs/reference/authentication.md

 ## Access Tokens

-There are two types of tokens that can be used to authenticate within Directus.
+There are two types of tokens that can be used to authenticate within Directus9.

 **Temporary Token (JWT)** are returned by the [login](#login) endpoint/mutation.
 These tokens have a relatively short expiration time, and are thus the most secure option to use.
 The tokens are returned with a `refresh_token` that can be used to retrieve a new access token via the [refresh](#refresh) endpoint/mutation.

 **Static Tokens** can be set for each platform user, and never expire.
 They are less secure, but quite useful for server-to-server communication.
-They are saved as plain-text within `directus_users.token`.
+They are saved as plain-text within `directus9_users.token`.

 Once you have your access token, there are two ways to pass it to the API, via the `access_token` query parameter, or in the request's Authorization Header.